 Refresh your BAA – Omnibus rule updates your Business Associate Agreements

-Send new BAA copies – To stay compliant, get signed copies of the new BAA.
+Send new BAA copies – Get signed copies of the new BAA to stay compliant.

 Refresh your privacy policy– Omnibus changes reflect the Privacy policies.

-Update the notice of privacy practices – To cover the type of information the NPP must be updated, it opt-out of correspondence for fundraising purposes and must factor in the new breach notification requirements.
+Update the notice of privacy practices – To cover the type of information, the NPP must be updated, opt out of correspondence for fundraising purposes, and the new breach notification requirements must be factored in.

 Finalize – Conduct regular training for the staff and make sure that every staff is aware of all Omnibus Rules.